 As mayor of Columbia, Jewell initiated the surveying and paving of the city's streets.
 He also improved sanitation standards in the early town.
 Later, as state legislator, Jewell worked for reforms such as abolishing the whipping post and pillory and for establishing a public hospital in St. Louis.
 He also was a strong supporter of public schools.
 He supported a bill to establish the location of the state university in Columbia and chaired a committee to raise subscriptions for the university, giving $1,800 himself.

 An ordained minister, Jewell helped to establish the first church in Columbia - Columbia Baptist Church (1823).
 Committed to education and religion, he contributed money for the establishment of a Baptist college, and as an architect, he took charge of its construction until his death.
-Chartered in 1849, this college in Liberty, Mo., was named William Jewell College.
+Chartered in 1849, this college in Liberty, Missouri, was named William Jewell College.

 Inside Jewell Cemetery, William Jewell's tombstone has a memorable epitaph: "His work is done, he did it well and faithfully."

 Another well-known descendant of George Jewell was Charles Henry Hardin (1820-1892), Missouri's 22nd governor.
 Hardin was the son of William Jewell's sister, Hannah Jewell Hardin.
 He attended Columbia public schools and in 1837 attended colleges in Indiana and Ohio.
 After returning to Columbia, he practiced law before moving to Fulton.
 While practicing law in Fulton, he was elected to the Missouri House of Representatives and then to the Senate, serving from 1852-1860.

-During the Civil War, Hardin practiced law in Mexico, Mo., but returned to the Senate in 1872.
+During the Civil War, Hardin practiced law in Mexico, Missouri, but returned to the Senate in 1872.
 Two years later, he was elected governor on the Democratic ticket.
 Hardin was one of the founders of Hardin College for women in Mexico and also helped establish a city park and organize the Missouri Military Academy there.

 The earliest grave in Jewell Cemetery dates from 1822, with the most recent dating 1968.
 About 20 unlettered, but neatly quarried blocks of native limestone lie as grave markers at the back of the cemetery.
 These are presumed to mark the graves of slaves owned by the Jewell family.